- Executive Director, Programs

-Shanique Streete is the Director of Corporate Relations and Strategic Partnerships at the U.S. Chamber of Commerce Foundation’s Corporate Citizenship Center.
+Shanique Streete is the Senior Director, Corporate Relations and Strategic Partnerships at the U.S. Chamber of Commerce Foundation’s Corporate Citizenship Center.
 She works closely with the Senior Vice President and Issue Network Directors to develop and cultivate strategic engagement with the corporate sector.

 Most recently, Shanique led the U.S. Chamber of Commerce’s Corporate Briefing Center, a key tool in corporate recruitment and member engagement.
 She also managed special projects for the Fundraising and Development Team.
 Following the passage of the CARES Act, Shanique coordinated briefings and webinars for Chamber policy specialists to explain legislative provisions to companies and their supply chain partners.